gvenkatn/gvenkatn/README.md

 <p align="center"> <img src="exp1font.gif" width="350" >

 ### Wish to Optimize your Software Solutions?🧞‍♂️
-### ✨You're in luck!
+### ✨You're in Luck!
 You've come to the right place!✨

 - 🤝 I'm looking to collaborate, discuss exciting tech and solve intricate problems.